-Adobe: Nearly half of U.S. households will own a smart speaker by the end of 2018
+Adobe: Nearly half of U.S. households will own a smart speaker by the end of 2018 - VentureBeat

 Amazon has also made an effort to become accessible through more visual surfaces, with Fire 8 and Fire 10 tablets adopting Show Mode, more integration with televisions and control of video content, and initiatives that put Alexa into more personal computers.

-The proliferation of mart speakers is benefitting Amazon, as one study found that Echo owners with Prime memberships spend $400 more in the Amazon marketplace annually.
+The proliferation of smart speakers is benefitting Amazon, as one study found that Echo owners with Prime memberships spend $400 more in the Amazon marketplace annually.